garden-io/garden/dashboard/src/contexts/README.md

 ### api.tsx

-Here we define the global data store which is a normalized version of the data types used in the `garden-service` backend.
+Here we define the global data store which is a normalized version of the data types used in the `core` backend.

 We use a `useReduce` kind of hook to create a store and a dispatch function.
 The dispatch function gets passed to the API action functions in `api/actions.tsx`.
 The actions fetch the data and are also responsible for merging it correctly into the global store.